If you want good results, do it this way:

 You finally advertise on Facebook.
-You set up your target audience, wrote some cool text, uploaded some pictures, and there you are: it’s just started!
-You are enthusiastically sitting in front of the machine and waiting for your customers.
-But they don't come.
+You set up your target audience, wrote some apt text, uploaded some pictures, and there you are: it has just started!
+You are enthusiastically sitting in front of your computer and waiting for your customers.
+But they do not come.

-170 people already has seen the site and they didn't buy anything?!
-But how come?!
+170 people have already seen the site and they have not bought anything?!
+How come?!

-But the problem is not really with your ad, but with something quite different.
+The problem is not really with your ad though, it is with something quite different.

 The problem is: You should not advertise your product

 Whaaaaaaaaat?
 Do not advertise my product?
 But then how will I sell it?

 If you have never advertised before, at first you are going to advertise to a cold audience.
 People who do not know your business, neither your brand.
 If your offer is good, they may click and buy it, but the return on your ad and the profit will be minimal.

 So, first, you want them to get to know you.
 But how?